 - 1. Students will be neat, clean and well-groomed by performing impeccable personal hygiene. - 2.
-Hair must be off the uniform collar and away from the face the entire time while in uniform.
-No bows, ribbons, scrunchies, or scarves shall be worn. - 3.
+Hair must be neat, clean and worn in a simple-off-the-collar style, away from the face and not obscuring vision, the entire time while in uniform.
+No extreme hair color; only naturally occurring hair color.
+No bows, ribbons, scrunchies, or scarves shall be worn.
+Ponytails must be secured above the collar and away from the face. - 3.
 Men should be clean-shaven.
 Established beards and mustaches are to be always neatly trimmed.
 Side burns, if any, will be no longer than earlobe length. - 4.
 Fingernails will be clean and short.
 No nail polish or artificial nails or nail tips can be worn. - 5.
 Perfume, scented hair or body products, or heavy makeup will not be worn. - 6.
 Undergarments must be worn but should not be visible through clothing. - 7.
-No body piercing (other than earlobes) or tattoos may be visible - 8.
-Students should not have a noticeable smoking odor during clinical hours. - 9.
-A picture ID must be worn. - 10.
-The PN clinical uniform is as required: - a) A short sleeved white uniform (with official Wallace College PN program patch sewn onto the upper right side of uniform) dress hemmed to length below the knee with full length white hosiery OR - b) A short sleeved white tunic top (with official Wallace College PN program patch sewn onto the upper right side of uniform) and straight legged white pants with white socks or white hosiery.
+No body piercing, other than earlobes, may be visible. - 8.
+No tattoos may be visible. - 9.
+Students should not have a noticeable smoking odor during clinical hours. - 10.
+A picture ID must be worn at all times. - 11.
+The PN clinical uniform is as required: - a) Female Students: 1) A short sleeved white uniform (with official Wallace College PN program patch sewn onto the upper right side of uniform, maroon stripe around sleeves, and maroon stripe on collar) dress, with a collar, hemmed to length below the knee with full length white hosiery OR 2) A short sleeved white tunic top (with official Wallace College PN program patch sewn onto the upper right side of uniform, maroon stripe around sleeves, and maroon stripe on collar) and straight legged white pants with full-length white socks or white hosiery.
 Short sleeve tee shirts may be worn under tunic tops.
+Lab jackets (with official Wallace College PN program patch sewn onto the upper left sleeve of lab jacket) are permissible. - b) Male Students: A short sleeved white tunic top (with official Wallace College PN program patch sewn onto the upper right side of uniform) and straight legged white pants with full-length white socks or white hosiery.
+Short sleeve tee shirts may be worn under tunic tops.
 Lab jackets (with official Wallace College PN program patch sewn onto the upper left sleeve of lab jacket) are permissible. - c) Shoes must be white leather-like shoes.
 They must have enclosed toes and heels.
-No tennis or canvas shoes can be worn.
-White socks or white hosiery must be worn. - d) A watch with a second hand must be worn.
-Other jewelry will not be worn (including bracelets and necklaces).
-The ONLY exception is a plain wedding band. - 11.
-All students must bring to clinical the following items: stethoscope, pocket arranger, pen light, bandage scissors, chart pen, centimeter ruler, and a copy of ALL required medical documents.
+No tennis or canvas shoes can be worn. - d) A watch with a second hand must be worn.
+Other jewelry will not be worn, including rings, earrings, bracelets, and necklaces.
+The ONLY exception is a plain wedding band. - 12.
+All students must bring to clinical the following items: stethoscope, pen light, bandage scissors, pen, and a copy of ALL required medical documents. - 13.
+To retrieve patient assignment at facility prior to day of clinical activity, uniform, as described above may be worn OR, the approved lab coat as described above over a dress shirt, dress pants, and shoes with enclosed toes and heels.
+No shorts or jeans allowed.
+Skirts/dresses above the knee are not allowed. - 14.
+Pinning Ceremony attire will abide with the aforementioned rules with the following exceptions: